xFrah/ACSAI-obsidian/Linear Algebra/Transformations.md

-## Isometries: Rotations and Translations
+## Isometries/Orthogonal matrix: Rotations and Translations

 If we want to rotate, we can add one single scalar.
 We can do that by using this transformation [matrix](Matrix.md), and justby using a single number we can rotate.